rtmigo/mavence/README.md

 ## Keep in mind

-- Sonatype servers may not respond.
-If you see a lot of timeout errors, it is ok.
-Postpone work until tomorrow or learn Rust

-- If the Sonatype server responds, it does not mean that it is working

-- If sending a package to Staging fails for any reason, consider that the problem is on your end.
-Meditate more and try to edit meta-data
+If sending a package to Staging fails for any reason, try to edit meta-data.
+Sonatype servers do not return meaningful error responses.
+They can simply return a "server error" code, or accept the package but silently ignore it.

 ## License